 Bricklayers are a vital profession in the construction industry, responsible for laying bricks, pre-cut stone and concrete blocks in mortar.
-They construct, extend and repair domestic and commercial buildings, and other structures such as foundations, walls, chimneys or decorative masonry.
+Bricklayers construct, extend and repair domestic and commercial buildings, and other structures such as foundations, walls, chimneys or decorative masonry.
 Getting to the end of a project and being able to say ‘I built that’ offers a real sense of achievement for brickies.

-How do bricklaying apprenticeships work?
+How does a bricklaying apprenticeship work?

 Your time as a bricklaying apprentice will typically be split between your employer and training provider (such as a college), with at least 20% of your normal working hours spent on training.
 Your training might happen every week, every month or in a separate block of time, and it can take place at your place of work, at your training provider or online.
 Your training provider will typically tell you when and where your training will be.

-Also, there’s much more to bricklaying apprenticeships that laying bricks – you will learn many more vital skills and competencies which we will explore later, as well as core knowledge of a building site that can be applied throughout construction.
+Also, there’s much more to bricklaying apprenticeships than laying bricks – you will learn many more vital skills and competencies which we will explore later, as well as core knowledge of a building site that can be applied throughout construction.

 How long is a bricklaying apprenticeship?